evilmartians/liquor/doc/language-spec.md

 The _if_ tag sequentally evaluates each passed condition _cond-1_, _cond-2_, ... until a [truthful](#boolean-operators) value is computed.
 Then, it executes the corresponding code.
 If none of the conditions evaluate to a truthful value, the tag executes _code-else_ if it exists.

-The _if_ tag itself evaluates to the result of evaluating the corresponding code block, or to an empty string if none of the blocks were executed.
+The _if_ tag returns the result of evaluating the corresponding code block, or an empty string if none of the blocks were executed.

 #### 6.1.5 unless